DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation

 To measure simulator realism, we train a discriminator $D_\phi$ to distinguish between simulated and real user sessions.
-We implement the discriminator as a token classification model built on the Llama-3.1-8B-Instruct backbone.
-The discriminator processes the full conversation and predicts after each user message whether the session is real or simulated:
+We implement the discriminator as a token classification model which processes the full conversation and predicts after each user message whether the session is real or simulated:

 We use causal attention in the discriminator, meaning predictions are made based on the current message and all previous messages in the session.
-This design choice is essential because any individual message could plausibly be either real or simulated when taken out of context.
-The discriminator's effectiveness stems from detecting \emph{distributional} patterns across the conversation: certain phrases repeated multiple times, unnatural topic progressions, or behavioral patterns that diverge from real user dynamics.
-Without conversational context, the discrimination task becomes noisy and ill-defined, as isolated messages lack the sequential dependencies that reveal simulation artifacts.
+The discriminator's effectiveness stems from detecting \emph{distributional} patterns across the conversation: repeated phrases, unnatural topic progressions, or behavioral patterns that diverge from real user dynamics.

 We train $D_\phi$ on a balanced dataset of real and simulated sessions using binary cross-entropy loss:

 where $y=1$ for real sessions and $y=0$ for simulated sessions.
 A high discriminator accuracy indicates the simulator has not achieved realistic behavior; our goal is to train simulators that reduce discriminator accuracy toward random guessing.